 Other states may have regulations that permit surcharges but impose limitations on the amount of a surcharge.
 These states include:

 If you practice law in any of these states, it may be illegal for you to add certain surcharge fees to clients.
 Always review your state’s regulations on surcharges, as details vary by state.
-For example, New York permits surcharges with proper disclosure of a credit card price.
-Debit card purchases in New York do not have the same restrictions.
+For example, New York lawyers can charge clients a credit card surcharge but they must clearly display the total price, including the surcharge amount (which must be reasonable and cannot exceed the amount charged to the firm by the credit card company) before accepting payment.
+These restrictions do not apply to debit card purchases in New York.

 Other states may have similar surcharge prohibitions on the books but require a review of any appropriate case law.
 Some states have narrowed the enforcement scope of these regulations due to First Amendment challenges to these regulations.